PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: CONDUCT {#2-3}

-All members are expected to comply with the following standards of conduct within the Chapter and when representing the Chapter:
+All members and local comrades are expected to comply with the following standards of conduct within the Chapter and when representing the Chapter:

 1. Participating in harassment campaigns, threats of violence, or derogatory behavior is forbidden.
 2. Advocating for illegal actions and activities of any kind is forbidden.